dvho/magic8ball/README.md

 # Magic 8 Ball
-Magic 8 Ball is an emulation of the illustrious toy created entirely in HTML/CSS/JavaScript without the use of image files, frameworks/libraries or dependencies.
+_Magic 8 Ball_ is an emulation of the illustrious toy I designed and coded entirely in HTML/CSS/JavaScript without the use of image files, frameworks/libraries or any dependencies.

 <img src="https://user-images.githubusercontent.com/45696445/51088793-2cdd1200-1732-11e9-8712-033dbf5062bb.jpg">

 _________________________

 #### How to Use
-Magic 8 Ball loads instantly in any browser.
-Ask your question and tap or click Magic 8 Ball to discharge energy into it, causing it to smolder.
+_Magic 8 Ball_ loads instantly in any browser.
+Ask your question and tap or click _Magic 8 Ball_ to discharge energy into it, causing it to smolder.
 Its wisdom will be unlocked and you will learn your fate.
 _________________________

 #### Features